internetarchive/brozzler/job-conf.rst

 **************************

-Jobs are used to brozzle multiple seeds and/or apply settings and scope rules, as defined byusing YAML files.
+Jobs are used to brozzle multiple seeds and/or apply settings and scope rules, and defined using YAML files.
 At least one seed URL must be specified.
-All other configurartions are optional.
+All other configurations are optional.

 .. contents::